hgdangkhoi/Neural_Network/README.md

 For convenience, I include "environment.yaml" and "environment.txt" for installation using conda or pip

 #Usage
-Type `jupyter notebook dlnd-your-first-neural-network.ipynb` to the terminal.
+Type `jupyter notebook Neural-Network.ipynb` to the terminal.